rockymadden/stringmetric/readme.md

 	* CLI: weightedLevenshteinMetric

 ## Filters
 Filters, which can optionally be applied, clean up arguments prior to evaluation.
-Filtering rules can be composed via trait decoration.
+Filtering rules can be composed via trait stacking.

 * __Ensure only ASCII control characters matter__
 	* API: org.hashtree.stringmetric.filter.AsciiControlOnlyStringFilter